 The compressor and fan motor carry refrigerant gas around the system.
 If they either overheat or stop working altogether, this will prevent you from cooling down your home efficiently on hot days.

 Overheating or failing motors can be caused by many issues, including a lack of lubrication, dirty condenser coils, or a loss of power to the unit itself.

 - If the problem is that dust has built up on your fan motor, clean off the blades and coils.

-- Check the wires and controls of your unit to make sure they’re intact.
+- Check your unit’s wires and controls to ensure they’re intact.

 - Test the motor if they think it’s overheating.

 Even though you may have turned on your air conditioner before leaving for work or running errands, it still might not be able to keep up with the hot weather when you return home later in the day.

 This is because heat builds up faster than your AC can remove if left running all day long.